Possible $s^{\pm}$-wave pairing evidenced by midgap surface bound states in Fe-pnictide superconductors: Introduction

-Recently superconductivity has been observed in several classes of Fe-pnictide materials \cite{kamihara, XHchen08, Hsu}.
-One key issue towards understanding their superconductivity lies in the pairing symmetry of the Cooper pairs.
-A conclusive observation of the pairing symmetry remains unsettled for iron pnictides to which their superconducting (SC) gap symmetries are observed to be remarkably dependent of material classes and doping levels \cite{hicks-2009, PhysRevLett.101.047003, hashimoto:017002}.
-Among various candidates, the most natural and promising pairing state is considered to be the $s^{\pm}$-wave which has a sign reversal between $\alpha$ and $\beta$ bands and can be naturally explained by the spin fluctuation mechanism \cite{Li,PhysRevLett.101.057003, wang:047005, PhysRevB.81.184512, Tsuei2010}.
+High temperature superconductivity has been recently observed in several classes of Fe-pnictide materials\cite{RMP}.
+One of the key issues towards understanding the superconductivity in these systems lies in identifying the pairing symmetry of the Cooper pairs.
+However, up to now, gap symmetries obtained from experimental observations show remarkable dependence on material classes and doping levels\cite{hicks-2009, PhysRevLett.101.047003, hashimoto:017002} and a conclusive determination of the pairing symmetry remains unsettled.
+Among various candidates, the most natural and promising pairing state is considered to be the $s^{\pm}$-wave in which the superconducting (SC) gap exhibits a sign reversal between $\alpha$ and $\beta$ bands and can be naturally explained by the spin fluctuation mechanism\cite{1367-2630-11-2-025009, PhysRevLett.101.057003, wang:047005, PhysRevB.81.184512, Tsuei2010}.

-Among phase-sensitive measurements, the point-contact Andreev-reflection spectroscopy (PCARS) is one of the high-resolution probes for detesting the SC pairing state.
-The zero-bias conductance peak (ZBCP) associated with Andreev bound states (ABS) in PCARS measurement has given a direct evidence on the $d$-wave pairing of high-$T_c$ cuprate superconductors \cite{Hu1526, Tanaka3451, RevModPhys.77.109, WuMou, WuMou1}.
-However, PCARS measurements on Fe-based superconductors has yet not yielded consistent results.
-Some PCARS measurements show two coherent peaks and indicate that SC pairing state might be fully gaped on the Fermi surface (FS) \cite{0295-5075-83-5-57004, PhysRevB.79.012503, PhysRevLett.105.237002, springerlink:10.1007/s10948-009-0469-6}.
-Other measurements show a ZBCP and imply the presence of zero-energy bound states or ABS on the interface \cite{0953-2048-21-9-092003, 0953-2048-23-5-054009}.
-Moreover, depending on the direction of the sample intersurface, some PCARS has shown ZBCP coexisting with finite-energy coherent peaks \cite{0953-2048-22-1-015018, 1367-2630-11-2-025015}.
+Experimentally, point-contact Andreev-reflection spectroscopy (PCARS) is considered as one of the high-resolution phase-sensitive probes for detecting the SC pairing state.
+For instance, zero-bias conductance peak (ZBCP) associated with the Andreev bound states (ABS) has given a direct evidence on the $d$-wave pairing of high-$T_c$ cuprate superconductors \cite{Hu1526, Tanaka3451, RevModPhys.77.109, PhysRevB.66.012512, PhysRevB.67.024503}.
+However, PCARS measurements have not yielded consistent results on Fe-based superconductors.
+While some PCARS measurements showed two coherent peaks and indicate that SC pairing state might be fully gaped on the Fermi surface (FS)\cite{ PhysRevB.79.012503, PhysRevLett.105.237002,springerlink:10.1007/s10948-009-0469-6}, there are also measurements showing the existence of ZBCP and implying the presence of zero-energy bound states or ABS on the interface\cite{0295-5075-83-5-57004, 0953-2048-21-9-092003, 0953-2048-23-5-054009}.
+More intriguingly, depending on the direction of the sample interface, some PCARS measurements exhibit the coexistence of ZBCP with finite-energy coherent peaks\cite{0953-2048-22-1-015018, 1367-2630-11-2-025015}.